-Loveness, now 22, was among the first students to receive a bicycle in 2009 as part of World Bicycle Relief’s Bicycles for Educational Empowerment Program (BEEP).
+Loveness, now 22, was among the first students to receive a bicycle in 2009 as part of World Bicycle Relief’s education program.
 We’re eager to hear where Loveness’s bicycle has taken her these past five years.

-She remembers World Bicycle Relief founders F.K.
-Day and Leah Missbach Day, who were there in 2009 when Loveness received her bicycle.
+She remembers clearly World Bicycle Relief founders F.K.
+Day and Leah Missbach Day, who were at Loveness’ school in 2009 when she received her bicycle.
 “How are Leah and her husband?” she asks.
 I tell her they’re doing well.
 “That’s good,” she says.
-“Leah was so kind and her husband, F.K.
-That man knows a lot about bicycles!”
-I agree and tell her I will say hello to them for her.
+“Leah was so kind and her husband, F.K. that man knows a lot about bicycles!”
+I agree and tell her I will be sure to say hello to them for her.